Look, I don't think it's appropriate to bring up that LA Times story.

 It was the battle in which Cindy's son was killed.

-And you look at somebody like that and you think here's somebody who's just trying to find some meaning in her son's death.
+And you look at somebody like that and you think, here's somebody who's just trying to find some meaning in her son's death.

-And you have to be, you have to be sympathetic to her.
+You have to be sympathetic to her.

 Anybody who's given a son, anybody who's given a son to this country has made an enormous sacrifice.